ViktorBykh/rick-and-morty-app/README.md

 1. Clone the repository to your local machine:
    `git clone https://github.com/ViktorBykh/rick-and-morty-app.git`
 2. Open the project in your preferred IDE (e.g., IntelliJ IDEA).
-3. Configure your PostgreSQL database settings in the `application.properties` file.
+3. Configure your PostgreSQL database settings in the file `application.properties` .
+4. Configure the file `.env.sample` -> make it `.env`
-4. Build and run the project.
+6. Build and run the project.

 ## API Endpoints <img src="https://em-content.zobj.net/thumbs/160/apple/354/link_1f517.png" width="25"/>
 ### 1. Random Character